reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 ---
-authors: [sagaofsilence]
+authors:
-title: "Reactive APIs Offered by Apache HttpClient"
+  - sagaofsilence
-categories: ["Java"]
+categories:
+  - Java
 date: 2024-04-23 00:00:00 +1100
-excerpt: "Reactive APIs Offered by Apache HttpClient."
+excerpt: Reactive APIs Offered by Apache HttpClient.
 image: images/stock/0120-data-stream-1200x628-branded.jpg
+title: Reactive APIs Offered by Apache HttpClient
 url: apache-http-client-reactive-apis
 ---

 In this article we are going to learn about reactive APIs offered by Apache HttpClient APIs.
 We are going to explore how to use reactive, full-duplex HTTP/1.1 message exchange using RxJava and Apache HttpClient.
 So get ready to learn to implement HTTP interactions with Apache HttpClient!

-## The "Create a HTTP Client with Apache HttpClient" Series
+## The "Create an HTTP Client with Apache HttpClient" Series

 This article is the fifth part of a series: